Constant Vanden Stock Stadium: 21st century

-In the summer of 2012, R.S.C.
-Anderlecht carried out work to bring the stadium up to UEFA standards.
+In the summer of 2012, RSC Anderlecht carried out work to bring the stadium up to UEFA standards.
 Its capacity was thus decreased to 21,500 seats but it offers more comfort, more security, as well as new VIP areas and a brand new press room.
 All seats in the stadium are now equipped with a backrest.
 The aisles have been widened by 40 cm for safety reasons, rail seats for safe standing were fitted on the terracing behind each goal, while stand 1 is now equipped with 651 outdoor VIP seats.
 During European competitions, the stadium is all-seated, which decreases its capacity even more.

 In 2010, the son of Constant Vanden Stock, Roger, announced together with RSC Anderlecht's manager Herman Van Holsbeeck that the club was going to build a third ring above the two existing ones in order to increase the stadium's capacity to accommodate 30,000 spectators.
 The plans were put on hold when in 2014, Anderlecht agreed to become anchor tenant of the planned 60,000+ new national stadium in Brussels.
 After Anderlecht withdrew from the project, the plans for an expansion of its own stadium were eventually also shelved in 2022, due to financial and political reasons.

 In 2019, the stadium was officially rebranded as the Lotto Park, for sponsorship reasons.